d-led/pathdebug/README.md

 Alternatively, download the binary from [Github releases](https://github.com/d-led/pathdebug/releases/).

-On OSX you might need to run `sudo xattr -r com.apple.quarantine pathdebug` on the downloaded binary.
+On OSX you might need to run `sudo xattr -d com.apple.quarantine pathdebug` on the downloaded binary.

 ### Download Latest Release